 How Legal Assistance Can Help

-Health insurance companies aren't the only parties that might have medical liens requiring repayment from your settlements.
+Health insurance companies aren't the only parties that might have medical liens requiring repayment from your settlement.
 Whatever entities provided upfront care and financing for your medical recovery may also require reimbursement.
 This includes:

-- Your auto insurance company if you were injured in a vehicle accident
+- Your auto insurance company, if you were injured in a vehicle accident

 - Physicians and other health care providers